SFDC-Assets/DynamicSFMaps/readme.md

 ![Map View](images/map_view.png)

+The Apex mapping function is then embedded into a flow button that can be placed directly on the record page that you will call the action from, and then utilizes the <a href="https://unofficialsf.com/new-ways-to-open-web-pages-from-flow/">UnofficialSF OpenURL flow component</a> to open the layer in Salesforce Maps.

 ## Additional Setup Instructions

 Provide additional steps to setup the package, such as assigning permission sets or loading sample data.